Williamsville, New York

 Williamsville is a village in Erie County, New York, United States.
 The population was 5,423 at the 2020 census.
 The village is named after Jonas Williams, an early settler.
-It is part of the Buffalo–Niagara Falls Metropolitan Statistical Area.
+It is part of the Buffalo-Niagara Falls metropolitan area.

 Williamsville is located mostly within the town of Amherst, but Creek Road and Creek Heights in the south part of the village (near the Wehrle Drive underpass of the New York State Thruway) are in the town of Cheektowaga.
 The village is in the northeastern quadrant of Erie County.

 The Williamsville Central School District is a school system covering Williamsville, most of the eastern part of Amherst, and a small portion of the western end of Clarence.

 History

 The community developed where the major road between Batavia and Buffalo crossed Ellicott Creek just above Glen Falls.
 The water power offered by the waterfall attracted millers.
 The first mill was built by Jonas Williams in 1811, giving the village its first name, "Williams Mills".
 It still stands today, next to Glen Park, and is known as the Williamsville Water Mill.

 Several other mills were built near Glen Falls during the 19th century.
 In 1841, a raceway was constructed to divert water from Ellicott Creek to the mills, creating an island known today as Island Park.
-A stagecoach stop, tavern, and inn was built along the main road near Ellicott Creek by Oziel Smith in 1832.
+A stagecoach stop, tavern, and inn was built along the main road near Ellicott Creek by Oziel Smith in 1827.
 Today it is known as the Eagle House.
 The close crossing of the main road and Ellicott Creek's Glen Falls was the initial attraction, around which Williamsville grew.
 The village was incorporated in 1850.

 Ss.
 Peter and Paul Church was loosely operating in the early 1820s, and the current church construction began in 1834 following the sale of land for the church from a non-parishioner, Oziel Smith, and was finished in 1836.
 St. John Neumann arrived to lead Ss.
 Peter and Paul Catholic Church from 1836 to 1840.
 Ss.
 Peter and Paul School was started by St. John Neumann in 1836, who also served as one of its first teachers.